 - Add the remaining teaspoon of oil to the dutch oven and add the onions and garlic.
 Season with salt and pepper.
 Saute, stirring frequently, over medium heat until the onions are softened and translucent, about 3-4 minutes.

-- Add the carrots, celery and potatoes and any remaining flour and stir to mix.
+- Add the carrots, celery, potatoes and mushrooms and any remaining flour and stir to mix.
 Add the Guinness and let the stew come to a boil.
 Cook until most of the beer has disappeared.

 - Add the remaining herbs with the TVP chunks and 4 cups of the vegetable stock.